Kobani: June 2015 massacre

-On 25 June 2015, fighters from the Islamic State of Iraq and the Levant detonated three car bombs in Kobanî, close to the Turkish border crossing and launched a surprise assault on the town.
+On 25 June 2015, fighters from the Islamic State of Iraq and the Levant detonated three car bombs in Kobani, close to the Turkish border crossing and launched a surprise assault on the town.
 At least 220 Kurdish civilians were massacred in mass killings by ISIL fighters or were killed by the group's rockets.
 Many more were wounded by the attack, making it one of the worst massacres carried out by ISIL in Syria.
 In another report Syrian Observatory for Human Rights and spokesman for the Kurdish People's Protection Units said that more than 200 Kurdish civilians were massacred.
-Women and children were among the bodies found inside houses and on the streets of Kobanî and its surrounding villages.
+Women and children were among the bodies found inside houses and on the streets of Kobani and its surrounding villages.
 The Syrian Observatory for Human Rights said that ISIL fired at anything that moved.
-Islamic State also committed a massacre in the village of Barkh Butan, about 20 kilometers south of Kobanî, executing at least 23 Syrian Kurds, among them women and children.
+Islamic State also committed a massacre in the village of Barkh Butan, about 20 kilometers south of Kobani, executing at least 23 Syrian Kurds, among them women and children.
 Kurdish forces and the Syrian government claimed the vehicles had entered the city from across the border, an action denied by Turkey.